 - If there is an attack, leave the affected area immediately if it is safe to do so.

 - Avoid the affected area in the aftermath of an attack because of the risk of secondary attacks.

 Terrorist threat worldwide

-There is a significant risk of becoming lost or injured while trekking in remote parts of Brazil, including the Amazon border regions and the Pantanal wetlands.
+There is a high risk of getting lost or injured while trekking in remote parts of Brazil, including the Amazon border regions and the Pantanal wetlands.
 Use an experienced guide.

 Many beaches have very strong and dangerous rips, including in Rio de Janeiro and Fortaleza.
 There is the possibility of shark attacks, especially at many north-eastern beaches.
 Obey the warning signs.

 Crime is a risk at many beaches.
 See

 You're four times more likely to be killed in a motor vehicle accident in Brazil than in Australia.
 Hazards include aggressive driving, poorly maintained roads and a large numbers of trucks and other slow vehicles on main routes.
 Stop lights are often not obeyed, especially at night in larger cities.
 Don't assume cars will stop.

 You could encounter carjacking or other vehicle-related crimes.
 Driving in Rio de Janeiro is particularly dangerous.
 See